 "Mom!"
 Buffy whinged, "It's none of her business."

 "You're not adopted," Joyce said.
 "What gave you that idea?
-As your mother, it is something I would know."
+As your mother, it's something I would know."

 "Are you sure?"
 Buffy asked, tugging at the edges of the hat she was wearing.
 "Maybe you imagined it?"

-Joyce frowned at her, "Eighteen hours of labour, in the middle of a hurricane, is not something one imagines."
+Joyce frowned at her, "Eighteen hours of labor, in the middle of a hurricane, is not something one imagines."